xixu-me/Xget/README.en.md

 ### Self-Hosted Deployment

-If you prefer to run Xget on your own server, you can use Docker deployment:
+If you prefer to run Xget on your own server, you can use Docker or Podman deployment:

 #### Using Pre-built Image

 Pull and run the pre-built image from GitHub Container Registry:

+**Using Docker:**

 ```bash
 # Pull the latest image